-Emergency Dentist – Lake Dallas, TX
+Emergency Dentist — Dallas, TX

 Immediate Care When You Need It Most

-Dr. Drew Vanderbrook is an emergency dentist in Lake Dallas who understands accidents happen.
+Dr. Drew Vanderbrook is an emergency dentist in Dallas who understands accidents happen.
 Whether caused by a hard-hitting tackle on the field that results in a knocked-out tooth or oral hygiene neglect that is now causing immense tooth pain, he and his team at Vanderbrook Family Dentistry will go the extra mile to provide immediate care when you need it most.
 When calling to schedule an appointment, we will work to get you in the same day or the following depending on the severity of the situation.
 But no matter the problem, we will be there to help you achieve relief from the pain as quickly as possible.
 To learn more about dental emergencies and what you can do to prevent them, contact our office today.

-How to Handle Common Dental Emergencies
+How We Treat Dental Emergencies

 At Vanderbrook Family Dentistry, we believe in providing patients with the tools and knowledge to handle a dental emergency should one arise.
 Although you may be tempted to panic, staying calm is the first and most important rule to remember.
 Next, you can follow some of these simple steps when handling these common dental emergencies:

 When a dental emergency happens out of nowhere, you’re probably not thinking about dental cost.
 Of course, dental emergencies can be painful and shocking, which is why the price of your sudden issue may not even cross your mind until you have to call our office.
 At Vanderbrook Family Dentistry, we want our patients to have all the information they need for ultimate piece of mind.
 That’s why we’ve included some important information about the cost of your dental emergencies in Dallas!

 What Factors Influence the Cost of Emergency Dentistry?